mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/6_Basic_Token_Attacks.md

 3. Send the request to **Burp Repeater**.
 4. Inspect the request: note the `Authorization` token present in both the **Header** and **Cookie**.

-We notice that token are included in both a header, and a cookie, so lets investigate which of the token are actaul used for validation in this path
+We notice that the token are included in both a header, and a cookie, so lets investigate which of the token are actaul used for validation in this path

 5. **Modify the token in the Header** by appending a character; resend and observe the response.
 6. **Modify the token in the Cookie** similarly; resend and observe the response.
-7. **Remove the Authorization header completely** and resend; note if the response is still 200 OK.
+7. Try to **Remove the Authorization header completely** and resend; note if the response is still 200 OK, and what is the response?
-8. which token the does server validate for this request path?.
+8. which token the does server use for validation on this request path?, and which does it use for autentication?
+9. Change the request back to its original state before moving on.

 ### JWT Payload Manipulation

 9. Using the **JWT Editor tab** in Burp Repeater or [jwt.io](https://jwt.io/), **change the payload**:
    - Set `email` to `admin@juice-sh.op`
-   - Set `id` to `1`
+   - Set `id` to `1`  (We know from earlier, that user id's are given sequencelly)
 10. Resend the request with the modified token and observe the status code (likely 304).

 ### Using Unsigned Tokens